 Artificial Intelligence and Innovation

-On Tuesday, March 5, 2019, Dr. James McLurkin from Google will give the annual Rachel Carson Lecture on Science, Technology, and Society.
-The event takes place at 7:30 p.m. in the CK Room of the Anderson University Center.
+On Tuesday, March 5, 2019, Dr. James McLurkin from Google gave the annual Rachel Carson Lecture on Science, Technology, and Society.
+The event took place in the CK Room of the Anderson University Center.

 McLurkin spoke on swarm robotics and presented a live 12-robot demo to illustrate his talk – “The Future of Robotics is Swarms: Why a Thousand Robots are Better than One.”
 He also demonstrated his robot swarm for students and faculty in the Innovation Studies Makerspace in Hinderlie Hall.

 James McLurkin is one of the leads on the AIY Project at Google, which builds Artificial Intelligence (AI) hardware for Do-It-Yourself (DIY) maker projects.